-Cloud PBX is a telephone exchange system that is entirely built on an internet connection and uses a cloud structure to provide server access.
+Cloud PBX is a Private Branch Exchange telephone exchange system that is entirely built in a cloud based environment to provide server access via an internet connection.
 As a result, companies that use cloud or hosted PBX systems won’t have to have a dedicated server to have internet-based telephony in their offices.
 Hosted PBX is an excellent way for companies to save money and space because traditional servers for a private branch exchange are expensive and will take up a lot of space.

 It’s important to note that traditional PBX has gained a reputation for being complicated and clunky, which is why cloud-based systems are gaining popularity.
 Modern virtual PBX solutions are reliable and provide a stable business phone system via the internet.

-Cloud PBX stands out thanks to the fact that the servers are globally distributed.
+PBX systems stand out thanks to the fact that the servers are globally distributed.
 With this sort of geographical redundancy, disasters cause far less trouble, and when one server location goes down, there are others to support the load.
 Many providers guarantee 99.999% uptime for their services.
-Reliability is vital for companies converting from a traditional telephone system to using a cloud PBX phone system but afraid of outages.
+Reliability is vital for companies converting from a traditional telephone system to using a cloud based PBX phone system but afraid of outages.